 June 2024 Price Group

-Technical Textiles for Clothtech Applications including Narrow Fabrics and Braids Sectional Committee, TXD 39
+Technical Textiles for Clothtech Applications Including Narrow Fabrics and Braids Sectional Committee, TXD 39

 FOREWORD

+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Technical Textiles for Clothtech Applications including Narrow Fabrics and Braids Sectional Committee had been approved by the Textile Division Council.

 Laces are strings or cords used to secure footwear, such as shoes and boots, by threading through eyelets or hooks.
 Nylon laces are durable and flexible known for their strength and resistance to wear and tear, nylon laces are ideal for outdoor and work footwear, providing reliable support and longevity.
 Beyond functionality, laces also serve as a fashion element, available in numerous colors and designs to complement or enhance the look of the footwear.

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Technical Textiles for Clothtech Applications including Narrow Fabrics and Braids Sectional Committee had been approved by the Textile Division Council.

 This standard was first published in 1996.
-This revision has been made in the light of experience gained since its publication and to incorporate the following major changes:
+This revision has been brought out in the light of experience gained since its publication and to incorporate the following major changes:

-Title of the standard has been modified.
+Title of the standard has been modified;

 BIS certification marking clause has been modified; and

-References to Indian Standard given in Annex A has been updated.
+References to standard given in Annex A has been updated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex D.